EXCERPTS

 Then he stepped closer.

-Reaching out, he took my hand in both of his, holding it tight.
+Reaching out, he took my hand in both of his and held it tight.

 Several long seconds passed.